Trinity River Channel Rehabilitation Projects: Upper Conner Creek Site and Sawmill Gravel Processing Site

-The TRRP will complete an Environmental Assessment/Initial Study to meet the requirements of the National Environmental Policy Act and the California Environmental Quality Act.
-The NEPA effort will be led by Reclamation and the Bureau of Land Management Redding Field Office.
-The CEQA effort will be led by the North Coast Regional Water Quality Control Board.
-The environmental study will evaluate and disclose the potential environmental effects of implementing each project.
-Reasonable alternatives that could satisfy the intent of the proposal will be analyzed if they are determined to be feasible.
-At minimum, the environmental study will analyze the effects of the Proposed Actions and a No Action Alternative.
+The TRRP completed an Environmental Assessment/Initial Study to meet the requirements of the National Environmental Policy Act and the California Environmental Quality Act.
+The NEPA effort was led by Reclamation with the Bureau of Land Management Redding Field Office as a cooperating agency.
+The CEQA effort was led by the North Coast Regional Water Quality Control Board.
+The environmental study evaluated and disclosed the potential environmental effects of implementing each project.
+The environmental study analyzed the effects of the Proposed Action and a No Action Alternative.

 Proposed Project Timeline